 Technical skills are only half the equation.
 A consultant's success often depends on how well they communicate and collaborate with your team.
 The best way to assess this is to be transparent from the start.
 Be open about your company's documents, known problems, budget, and decision-making process.
 This sets the stage for a productive partnership.
 Also, clarify expectations about their role.
 A strategic consultant should focus on high-level work, not daily administrative tasks.
 Agreeing on a communication plan early on helps ensure everyone stays aligned.

-What to Expect During a RevOps Consulting Engagement
+What to Expect From a RevOps Consulting Engagement

 Bringing in a RevOps consultant can feel like a big step, so it helps to know what the process looks like from start to finish.
 A great engagement is a partnership, not just a transaction.
 It’s a structured journey designed to uncover issues, build a solid strategy, and empower your team for the long haul.
 While every consultant has their own unique approach, most successful projects follow a clear, three-part framework: a deep-dive assessment, a strategic roadmap, and hands-on team enablement.
 This ensures that the solutions aren't just theoretical but are practical, sustainable, and tailored to your specific business goals.
 Understanding this flow helps you set clear expectations and measure progress along the way.
 It transforms the engagement from a simple project into a collaborative effort to build a more efficient and predictable revenue machine for your company.
 The consultant acts as a guide, but your team's involvement is crucial for creating change that actually sticks.
 This structured approach prevents scope creep and ensures that every action taken is directly tied to solving the core problems identified at the outset, leading to a much higher return on your investment.